conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 And if you login using external SSO (LDAP or OIDC) with email `example_user@mycompany.io` you will be known by Conduktor Console and end up in `example-group` Group.

+To revert back Conduktor state you can then destroy created resources using `terraform destroy`

+For more details on Terraform CLI usage check Hashicorp [documentation](https://developer.hashicorp.com/terraform/cli/commands)

 ### Available resources